Artist Statment

-Emma Radford is an artist based in rural Bay of Plenty, New Zealand, working primarily in oil, watercolour and charcoal.
+I am a figurative artist based in rural Bay of Plenty, Aotearoa New Zealand, working across oil paint, charcoal, watercolour and pastel.

-Although she originally studied science and completed a Bachelor of Science, her path shifted after returning to the Bay of Plenty and becoming involved in conservation work.
-What began as temporary work outdoors slowly turned into years spent in forests, working alongside environmental groups and community projects focused on protecting native ecosystems and threatened species, including kōkako.
-She now works in conservation support roles and is a trustee of Rotoehu Ecological Trust.
+Although I originally studied science and completed a Bachelor of Science, my path shifted after returning to the Bay of Plenty and becoming involved in conservation.
+What began as a temporary job outdoors gradually became years spent in native forests, working alongside environmental groups and community projects to protect threatened ecosystems and species, including kōkako.
+I now work in conservation support roles and am proud to be a trustee of Rotoehu Ecological Trust.

 Commissions & Collaborative Projects